greglook/merkle-db/bench/README.md

 If we can set up an SSH tunnel from this instance to the cluster master (or some kind of IPsec tunnel?) then it should proxy the spark application pages as well.

-- Use a terraform null-resource to run the final tunnel-setup script once the cluster is up?

 ### Saving Dashboard Changes